What is WCG (wide color gamut) & color volume in a TV?

 What is color volume?

-You must be knowing that the word volume relates to 3-D space.
-In simple words, color volume means the total amount of color in a 3-D color space.
-But how is that space created?
-Let’s explore.
+You must be knowing that the term “volume” relates to any 3-D space.
+Similarly, color volume means the total amount of color in a 3-D color space.

 We have only talked about color gamut till now, by which we have referred to the 2-D color space.

-We haven’t talked about luminance yet.
+But we haven’t talked about the brightness or luminance of colors yet.

-Bright red, dark blue, dull yellow, etc., are some of the terms that refer to colors with different brightness levels.
 A shade of green at 500 nits will look different from the same shade of green at say, 50 nits of brightness.

-If we introduce a dimension of brightness or luminance in the color gamut, then we get what is known as color volume.
 Or, you can simply understand that we are adding an extra dimension to the 2-D color space so that it becomes a 3-D color space or color volume.

 Here, the peak brightness plays a very important role.
 If two TVs have the same color gamut, the one having higher peak brightness will have higher color volume.